AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

 First Lady.
 Second Lady.
 Third Lady.
-Fanny (the CobblerÕs Wife)
+Fanny (the CobblerCs Wife)

 ACT I.

-SCENE I: The Gardens of theÊMogulÊ, adjoining to theÊSeraglioÊ.
+SCENE I: The Gardens of theC
+MogulC
+, adjoining to theC
+SeraglioC
+.

-						Enter First and SecondÊLadiesÊ.
+						Enter First and SecondC

-1stÊLady:
+LadiesC
+.

+1stC
+Lady:
+	WhoC
-	WhoÊdo you think is the Emperor's favourite now: whilst I continued his favourite myself, I had no occasion to make any enquiry.
+do you think is the Emperor's favourite now: whilst I continued his favourite myself, I had no occasion to make any enquiry.

-2dÊLa:
+2dC
+La:
 	You may be the Emperor's again: as to me, I shall never enjoy his favour---But here she comes.

 						Enter 3d Lady.

+3dC
-3dÊLa: (to the 1st Lady .)Ê
+La: (to the 1st Lady .)C

-	So, here you are musing and plotting mischief against me, because the Sultan loves me; well, the woman who possesses his heart, is sure to have every woman in the Seraglio against her: 	but there was a time when you was kind to me.Ê
+	So, here you are musing and plotting mischief against me, because the Sultan loves me; well, the woman who possesses his heart, is sure to have every woman in the Seraglio against her: 	but there was a time when you was kind to me.C

-1stÊLa.
+1stC
+La.
 	Yes my dear Sophie, when you was in distress: and I assure you, that if ever that time should come again, we will be as kind again, and love you as well as ever.

-3dÊLa.
+3dC
+La.
 	You think so---however our sex are seldom kind to the woman that is so prosperous, their pity is confined to those that are forsaken---to be forsaken and ugly, are the greatest 	distresses a woman can have.

-						[Exit.Ê
-1stÊLa.
+						[Exit.C

+1stC
+La.
-	Let her go, a good for nothing happy creature, however by some accident she is the favourite now, perhaps some of us may become favourites soon--- sister---what's that---Ê
+	Let her go, a good for nothing happy creature, however by some accident she is the favourite now, perhaps some of us may become favourites soon--- sister---what's that---C

-						(looking at the upper entrance)Ê
+						(looking at the upper entrance)C

 	I tremble all over.

-2dÊLa.
+2dC
+La.
 	I am afraid it is a great ravenous bird, coming to devour us, is it a fowl?
 Perhaps it is the chariot of some of the gods of the Gentoos.

-1stÊLa.
+1stC
+La.
-	Oh, no it cannot be a bird, it has no wings ---perhaps this is our Prophet Mahomet coming to earth again, and this is his chariot---It is---they are gods, I see their heads.Ê
+	Oh, no it cannot be a bird, it has no wings ---perhaps this is our Prophet Mahomet coming to earth again, and this is his chariot---It is---they are gods, I see their heads.C

-						(Balloon descends)Ê
+						(Balloon descends)C

 	Let us not be afraid if they bear the shape of men (as gods they say mostly do) let us face them.

-2dÊLa.
+2dC
+La.
 	Oh dear heart!---Stay---I never saw a god in all my life, and yet if they come in the shape of men, why I don't think I should be so much afraid of them neither.

-						[Exit.Ê
+						[Exit.C

 						Enter Johnny, Fanny and Doctor .

 John.
 	O! dear!
-O! dear!---The devil take all balloons I say---what a cursed confounded journey we have had of it ---Fan, come out---where the devil are we after all--- In Scotland, Denmark 	or Ireland, or Norway, or Limbo, it is devilish hotÊ
+O! dear!---The devil take all balloons I say---what a cursed confounded journey we have had of it ---Fan, come out---where the devil are we after all--- In Scotland, Denmark 	or Ireland, or Norway, or Limbo, it is devilish hotC

-									  (fans himself with his hat)Ê
+									  (fans himself with his hat)C

 	Why Fan, where are you Fan?